 - Salt: I like a fine ground sea salt for my bread recipes as it distributes evenly in the dough.

-- Toppings: I made 4 types of bagels: plain, bagels topped with these sesame seeds, and these poppy seeds, and of course everything bagel seasoning!
+- Toppings: I made 4 types of bagels: plain, bagels topped with sesame seeds, and these poppy seeds, and of course everything bagel seasoning!

 Make Bagels With Sourdough Starter Discard

 This awesome vegan sourdough bagels recipe is the perfect way to use your sourdough discard from a starter.
-I hate throwing out food (or rather, composting it!)- so I’m always looking for ways to resuse kitchen scraps to cut back on waste.
+I hate throwing out food (or rather, composting it!)- so I’m always looking for ways to reuse kitchen scraps to cut back on waste.
 Instead of tossing your discard when you feed your sourdough starter, try this awesome recipe instead.
-I have a whole page on The Herbeevore for recipes that use sourdough discard.
-That way you can add a hint of sourdough flavor to your baked goods, and cut back on food waste.

 How Do I Make These Vegan Sourdough Bagels?